People tab access and permissions

 You cannot pick which member inherits their projects.
 If you want a specific person to take over their projects, transfer ownership manually from each project’s settings before removing them.

 - This cannot be undone.
-Re-add the member by inviting them again.
+To restore access, invite them again.

 Set a per-member credit limit